-The Company's Compliance Unit is in charge of monitoring compliance with the minimum capital requirements.
+The Company's Compliance Unit oversees monitoring compliance with the minimum capital requirements.
 The Company's policies on capital management are to maintain capital, which can sustain future business growth.
 The Company recognizes the need to maintain a balance between returns to shareholders and the capital adequacy required by the regulator.

-As of December 31, 2020, the Company had assets suitable for compliance with the liquidity ratio for an amount of B/.18,364,920 (2019: B/.23,277,297), which exceed current liabilities of B/.21,237,661 (2019: B/.31,712,472).
+As of December 31, 2021, the Company had assets suitable for compliance with the liquidity ratio for an amount of B/.3,233,119 (2020: B/.18,364,920), which exceed current liabilities of B/.3,755,773 (2020: B/.21,237,661).